andeya/gust/README.md

 # gust [![Docs](https://img.shields.io/badge/Docs-pkg.go.dev-blue.svg?style=flat-square)](https://pkg.go.dev/github.com/andeya/gust)

-A declarative Golang module inspired by Rust to help reduce bugs and improve development productivity.
-For example Result, Option, Iterator, etc.
+A Rust-inspired declarative programming module for Golang that helps reduce bugs and improve development efficiency.
+For example results, options, iterators, etc.

 After using this package, your code style will be like this: